Bob Newhart: 2013–2020: The Big Bang Theory and final roles

 In 2013, Newhart appeared in an episode of the sixth season of The Big Bang Theory playing the aged Professor Proton (Arthur Jeffries), a former science TV show host turned children's party entertainer, for which he was awarded a Primetime Emmy Award.
 It was Newhart's first Emmy.
 At that year's Emmy ceremony, Newhart appeared as a presenter with The Big Bang Theory star Jim Parsons and received a standing ovation.
-He continued to play the character periodically through the show's 12th and final season and on its spinoff Young Sheldon.
+He continued to play the character periodically through the show's 12th and final season and on its accompanying series Young Sheldon.
 On December 19, 2014, the 85-year-old Newhart made a surprise appearance on the final episode of The Late Late Show with Craig Ferguson, where he was revealed to be the person inside Secretariat, Ferguson's on-set pantomime horse.
 The show then ended with a scene parodying the Newhart series finale, with Ferguson and Drew Carey reprising their roles from The Drew Carey Show.
 In June 2015, Newhart appeared on another series finale, that of Hot in Cleveland, playing the father-in-law of Joy Scroggs (Jane Leeves).
 It marked a reunion with Betty White, who was a cast member during the second season of Bob 23 years earlier.
 The finale ends with their characters getting married.